 - DON’T let the powder touch your kitchen counters: Be careful not to allow any of the boric acid powder to settle onto your kitchen counter tops or any surfaces where food is prepared.
 Wipe these areas with a damp cloth to ensure that they are clean.

 - DO use a dual approach: Besides using boric acid for roaches, it can be a good idea to use a dual approach with another cockroach control product.
-An effective combination would be to use containerized cockroach bait as well as the boric acid powder.
+An effective combination would be to use containerized cockroach bait like Advion, as well as the boric acid powder.

 Is There an Alternative Method for Using Boric Acid for Roaches?

 The method above uses the boric acid powder as it is, dusting it over affected areas, but there is another method whereby you can use the powder to make some cockroach bait paste or balls.
 Simply combine two parts of boric acid powder with one part of flour and a little syrup (or sugar and water).
 Add enough of the sweetener to make a fairly thick paste which can be smeared in all the hard to get at places such as behind drawers, under the sink, and around outlet pipes.
 Alternatively, you could roll the paste into little balls and allow them to dry out overnight before placing them strategically around your home.
-This mixture can also be successfully kept in your freezer for future use or to share with friends and neighbours.
+This mixture can also be successfully kept in your freezer for future use or to share with friends and neighbors.

 Boric acid for roaches is one of the simplest and most effective approaches when it comes to eliminating them for good.
 All you need to do is make the powder or bait easily accessible for the roaches, and they will do the rest.
 As the cockroaches scurry through the powdery dust, or nibble on the bait, they will begin to disintegrate from the outside and inside.
 In a short space of time you will notice a marked decrease in your resident roach population until the happy day when you realize that your home is completely roach free!